Waterleaf family (Hydrophyllaceae)

 Cultivation: The preference is partial sun to light shade, moist to mesic conditions, and a fertile loamy soil with abundant organic matter.
 Most vegetative growth occurs during the spring; the foliage turns yellow and withers away during the summer.

-Faunal Associations: The nectar of the flowers attracts various kinds of bees, including Mason bees (Osmia spp.), Little Carpenter bees (Ceratina spp.), Halictid bees, and Andrenid bees.
-Bee flies are also attracted to the nectar of the flowers, while Syrphid flies feed mostly on the pollen.
+Faunal Associations: The nectar of the flowers attracts various kinds of bees, including mason bees (Osmia spp.), little carpenter bees (Ceratina spp.), Halictid bees, and Andrenid bees.
+Bee flies (Bombyliidae) are also attracted to the nectar of the flowers, while Syrphid flies feed mostly on the pollen.
 According to Ada Georgia in A Manual of Weeds (1913), the bruised foliage of Aunt Lucy has a rank disagreeable odor, therefore it is avoided by livestock and probably other mammalian herbivores.